Musicals101.com

 b.
 Oct.
 31, 1896 (Chester, PA) - d.
 Sept.
 1, 1977 (Chatsworth, CA)

 Waters was the daughter of Louise Anderson, an unmarried 13 year old who claimed she had been raped by pianist John Wesley Walters.
-Anderson forced Ethel to marry at age 13, then divorce a year later.
+Anderson forced Ethel to marry at age 13, but she divorced him a year later and went to work as a maid.
 Ethel got her start in black vaudeville in 1915 billed as "Sweet Mamma Stringbean."
 Her magnetic interpretations of jazz and blues songs soon brought her to the big time vaudeville circuits, and she made her Broadway debut in the revue Africana (1927).
 She married again at this time, but it soon ended in another divorce.

 After Blackbirds (1930) and Rhapsody in Black (1931), Waters appeared in the stellar revue As Thousands Cheer (1933), where she introduced the Irving Berlin classics "Heat Wave" and "Suppertime."
 She had the distinction of being the first black star to headline a mixed cast on Broadway in the revue At Home Abroad (1935).
 Waters enjoyed her greatest musical role as housewife Petunia Jackson in Cabin in the Sky (1940), introducing "Taking a Chance on Love."
 She repeated the role in the 1943 screen version, the best of her few musical screen appearances.